 Not without reason, Iceland passed a law in 2018 which forces companies to prove that they pay men and women equally.
-The reasons for the pay gap are multiple and numerous studies have been performed on this topic.
+The reasons for the pay gap are multiple, and numerous studies have been performed on this topic.

 Comparing Apples With Oranges

-There might also be the aspect of security: a woman who is taking care of her kids might not want to exchange the safe current workplace against another one where she might need to have less flexibility, more work, more overtime, etc. So, she probably won’t apply for a better-paid job in a different company out of fear that it won’t be compatible with her current lifestyle.
+There might also be security: a woman who is taking care of her kids might not want to exchange the safe current workplace against another one where she might need to have less flexibility, more work, more overtime, etc. So, she probably won’t apply for a better-paid job in a different company out of fear that it won’t be compatible with her current lifestyle.

 Lower Starting Salaries

 As a team and hiring manager, I also identified another reason for the pay gap: women ask for much lower starting salaries than men.
-I experienced this so many times amongst male and female applicants of the same age group and for the same position.
+I experienced this many times amongst male and female applicants of the same age group and for the same position.

 My personal experience with my team members, clients, and friends mainly covers office-related jobs, e.g. in Customer Service, Sales, Project Management, Communications/PR and similar positions, where men and women are usually equally represented.
 I haven’t had clients in typically male or female-dominated industries, so I wouldn’t be able to say if there is a difference.

 From my personal experience as a team manager and as a coach for job applications, I know that salary negotiation are a complex topic for most women.
 I understand that.
 Salary negotiations are uncomfortable.
 You don’t want to create conflict, especially when starting in a new job – and salary negotiations can feel just like that.

 You might also be at a loss on how to argue your case, so it’s easier to settle with what they recommend.
 Or you might not feel confident enough that you are worth more.
 You might feel like an imposter and therefore go with whatever you are offered.